-This person wrote the review because of poor customer service of regent seven seas cruises customer care from Regent Seven Seas Cruises and attached a photo.
+Eleanor33469 wrote the review because of poor customer service at Regent Seven Seas Cruises and attached a photo.
 Reviewer claimed that he or she lost $200 and wants Regent Seven Seas Cruises to issue a full refund.

 The most disappointing in user's experience was as if regent behaved as though they were paying us to be aboard.
 Author liked the most canyon racnch spa.
 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.

 Also, this reviewer considered the following company: Seabourn.
-We collected other reviews about products and/or services offered by Regent Seven Seas Cruises for you to read.
+We collected other reviews about products and/or services offered by Regent Seven Seas Cruises and regent seven seas cruises customer care for you to read.
 This information may help you with your purchase decision.